print-weilburg/mailbeez-documentation/pages/03.documentation/01.basics/06.folder-structure/docs.en.md

     category: docs
 ---

 MailBeez is designed as a seamless integrated part of your store system.
-The core folder is names `mailhive` and you will find it in your Store root directory, only on Stores running on Systems with having MailBeez pre-integrated the core folder is located as following: **Gambio 2.3+**: `ext/mailhive` , **Modified-Shop 2.+**: `external/mailhive`
+The core folder is named `mailhive` and you will find it in your Store root directory, only on Stores running on Systems with having MailBeez pre-integrated the core folder is located as following: **Gambio 2.3+**: `ext/mailhive` , **Modified-Shop 2.+**: `external/mailhive`